cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 `ideal_clock1` then you would search for `Path Group: ideal_clock1` instead.

-You can view the area report like this.
+You can view the area report like this:

 ```
  % cd $TOPDIR/asic/icc-par